pcodesdev/Practical-Real-Responsive-Web-Design/starter/07-Omnifood-Desktop/content.md

 #######

 ## Sections
-- Navigation
+- Logo + Navigation
 - Hero
-- Features
+- Featured in
 - How it works
-- Diets
-- Meals
+- Meals and (list of diets)
+- Testimonial + Gallery
+- Pricing + features
 - CTA
-- Pricing
-- Gallery
-- Testimonial
-- Featured in
 - Footer